 Masaaki Yamada – Expression Through Color and Form

 Masaaki Yamada (1929-2010) was a Japanese painter who became known for his contributions to abstract painting in post-war Japan.
-He leaves behind an amazing and diverse oeuvre.
+He leaves behind a remarkable and diverse oeuvre.

 Throughout his life, Masaaki Yamada created about 5,000 works (he numbered them all meticulously according to the alphabet and the decade of their creation), which can be divided into three main creative periods: still life “Still Life” (1948 to 1955), line works “Work” (1956 to 1995), and finally monochrome paintings “Color” (1998 to 2010).1